codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_451.rst

 - **QueryBuilder:** Due to a bug fix, the parameter type of ``BaseBuilder::_escapeString()`` has been changed from ``string`` to ``string|Stringable``.
-If you are extending this method, update the method paramtere type.
+If you are extending this method, update the method parameter type.

 *********************
 Breaking Enhancements